 Tip: Set high expectations and constructively criticize when they’re not met.
 Use great kindness to reward success.

-2) Be Confident Without Arrogance
+2. Be Confident Without Being Arrogant

 But great leaders use confidence to make things happen while keeping the best interest of their people and organization in mind.